I hope you enjoy this soothing miso soup with shiitake mushrooms. It’s one of my all time favorite soup recipes!

 - 2 Quarts water 8 cups

-- 1 T fresh ginger juice or more to taste
+- 4 Inch ginger or more to taste

-- 1 T lemon juice OR brown rice vinegar
+- 1 tbsp lemon juice OR brown rice vinegar

 - 1 C Mellow White Miso

-- 2 scallions thinly sliced, optional for garnish
+- 2 tbsp scallions thinly sliced, optional for garnish

-- 2 dried nori sheets optional for garnish
+- 1 tbsp nori sheet crumpled for garnish

 - Heat oil in a 3-quart pot.
-Add onions, carrots, celery, shiitakes, garlic, kombu and salt.
+Add onions, carrots, celery, shiitake mushrooms, garlic, kombu and salt.
 Sweat covered for approximately 10 miutes on low heat.

 - Add wakame and arame.
 Continue to sweat covered for another 10 minutes.
 While soup is cooking peel ginger with the back of a spoon.
 Grate into shreds and then using cheese cloth, squeeze the juice out of the ginger and set aside.